nessiaart/Soccer-League-DBMS/README.md

 Command-line database management system built using Bash and SQL*Plus to manage a soccer league database.
 The system supports table creation, deletion, population, and querying against an Oracle database instance.
 The schema is fully normalized with enforced primary and foreign key constraints.

 ## Original Environment
 This project was originally developed and tested in a university Unix environment using Oracle SQL*Plus and a remote Oracle database instance.
-Some environment-specific functionality, including the original authentication/menu flow tied to that setup, may require adaptation for local execution after graduation.
+Due to the loss of post-graduation access to the school server, the original deployment environment is no longer available.
+This repository preserves the schema design, Bash automation, and query logic used in the project.

 ## Technologies Used
 - Oracle SQL